UTK7994/learning-notes/books/designing-data-intensive-applications.md

 It doesn't make sense to think of a clock reading as a point in time, it is more like a range of times, within a confidence internval: for example, 95% confident that the time now is between 10.3 and 10.5.

-The most common implementation of snapshot isolation requires a monotonically increasing transaction ID.
+The most common implementation of snapshot isolation requires a monotonically increasing transaction ID. [lamports clock]

 Spanner implements snapshot isolation across datacenters by using clock's confidence interval.
 If you have two confidence internvals where